For Locals: 100 Things To Do In Philly

 Q: Where can people get a copy of the book?

 A: Signed copies of the book are available online at www.100ThingsToDoInPhiladelphia.com for $17 plus tax and shipping.
 The City Pulse readers can get free shipping using promo code THECITYPULSE.
-The books are also available on Amazon, at Barnes & Noble and at independent bookstores.
+The books are also available at independent bookstores, on Amazon, and at Barnes & Noble.

 by Irene Levy Baker, author, 100 Things To Do In Philadelphia and Unique Eats & Eateries of Philadelphia.
 Both books are full of tips.
 For even more tips, visit www.100ThingsToDoInPhiladelphia.com.
 Planning a staycation?
 Go to the website for signed copies of books.
 For free shipping, use promo code TheCityPulse.
-Click here for more blog postings by Irene Levy Baker including two posts with tips for how to help restaurants survive, socially-distant tours and a look at Philly-style masks.
+Click here for more blog postings by Irene Levy Baker including what's new at Reading Terminal Market, where to find PHS Pop Up Gardens and Outside Exercise Classes.